scutrera2/FoodNow-Consumer/README.md

 ### The Pay button did nothing, and the page reloaded instead

-When I clicked the Pay button did not start a payment.
+When I clicked the Pay button, it did not start a payment.
 Instead the page reloaded and the book number disappeared from the address bar.
 The next request crashed the server.

 Then I revised checkout.hbs file and I saw that  the browser reads a page from top to bottom.
 The `<script>` tag for `checkout.js` was placed above the form, so the script ran before the form existed on the page.
 It tried to attach itself to a form that was not there yet, and failed quietly.
 Because nothing was listening to the Pay button, the browser did what it does by default with a form: it reloaded the page and put the form fields into the address bar, replacing the book number.